Selborne College

-Selborne College is a private English medium male-only school situated in the suburb of Selborne and Belgravia (the suburb was named after the school) of East London in the Eastern Cape province of South Africa; it is one of the few colleges in the Eastern Cape province.
+Selborne College is a semi-private English medium male-only school situated in the suburb of Selborne and Belgravia (the suburb was named after the school) of KuGompo City in the Eastern Cape province of South Africa; it is one of the few colleges in the Eastern Cape province.
 It is one of the oldest schools in South Africa.
 The sister school is Clarendon High School for Girls.